AchimJenne/PicoCommandLine_Parser/README.md

 **Needed:**
 A Raspberry Pico I or II and a SD-Card on SPI0 or SPI1.
 A DS3231 RTC could be helpful – but not needed for testing this software.

--	ARDUINO development package
+-	ARDUINO development package.
+I used IDE 2.3.4
--	The Raspberry Pico development enhancement from Earle F. Phillhower (the ARDUINO 2040 package does not support any used functions)
+-	The Raspberry Pico development enhancement from Earle F. Phillhower III (the ARDUINO MBed RP2040 package doesn't support some functions)
--	The SD-Card functions are an important part of this packages
+-	The SD-Card functions are part of this packages

 **Hint:**
 Accessing the SD-Card with SDIO is much faster than SPI!
 But some board are not supporting this interface.
 In critical applications it could be a good idea to use the SDIO-Interface.
-But you have to check/change any “SD.begin” statement.
+But you have to check/change “SD.begin” parameter.
 Please find some SD-Card configurations in “SD-OS_Pico.h”.
 Here you can define your own setup.

 The token parser (SD-OS_Parser.ino) was an automatic generated code block.
-It is a binary search algorithm, makes it faster than sequential searching.
+It is a binary search tree algorithm, faster than sequential searching.
 Hand coded enhancements could be difficult!
 It is better to place your enhancement into a separate function.

 **Restrictions:**
 The error handling is not complete